Jopp-gh/Obsidian-Dune84/Wiki/Pictures.md

 <br>

-to add a banner, add your desired banner type (eg `banner-a`) as cssclass to reserve a top/bottom space, then add the same value `banner-a` to your image metadata, eg. `![[picture.jpg | banner-a]]` to transform your image into a banner.
+to insert a banner, choose a banner type (eg `cssclasses: banner-a`) to reserve a top/bottom space, then add the same value `banner-a` to your image metadata, eg. `![[picture.jpg | banner-a]]` to transform your image into a banner.

 >Note :
 >to get bottom banners working, put your image at bottom page, so Obsidian and Dune know where to load your banner.
 Do not put a `![[picture.jpg | banner-b]]`-type at top page, unless your note is very short.